 Create Machine-to-Machine Applications for Testing

-When you created an account, a default Management API instance is created in the API section of the Auth0 Dashboard.
-You can create and authorize a test application to use with this Management API instance and use the generated test token before building your own Production setup.
+When you create an account, a default Management API instance is created in the API section of the Auth0 Dashboard.
+A sample machine-to-machine test application is automatically created.
+The following instructions allow you to create another test application to use with this Management API instance and use the generated test token before building your own Production setup.

 You should note, the test token located under API Explorer is for testing access to the Management API only.
 To learn more about Management API tokens, review Get Management API Access Tokens for Production.
 If you are interested in using the test token, visit Get Management API Access Tokens for Testing